probcomp/bayesrest/README.md

 ## Endpoints

-`/heartbeat`
+###`/heartbeat`
-+You can call the `/heartbeat` endpoint with a `GET` request to check if the API is operational.
+You can call the `/heartbeat` endpoint with a `GET` request to check if the API is operational.
 It will responsd with a `200` status code if the API is up and running.

-+
-+`/table-data`
+###`/table-data`
-+You can call the `/table-data` endpoint with a `GET` request to receive a JSON object with the data currently stored in the API.
-The JSON object has two elements: `'data'` and `'columns'`, both of which are arrays.
+You can call the `/table-data` endpoint with a `GET` request to receive a JSON object with the data currently stored in the API.

-+
-+`/find-anomalies`
+The JSON object has two properties: `'data'` and `'columns'`.
+The `'data'` element is an array of arrays, in which each inner array is row of data.
+The `'columns'` element is an array of strings -- one for each column name.

+###`/find-anomalies`
-+You can call the `/find-anomalies` endpoint with a `POST` request that sends an object with two keys: `'target-column'` and `'context-column'` -- the values associated with these keys must be the exact names of columns as they exist in your .bdb file.
+You can call the `/find-anomalies` endpoint with a `POST` request that sends an object with two keys:
+* `'target-column'` - this must be a string equal to one of the column names.
+* `'context-columns'` - this must be an array containing one or more strings, each of which being a column name.

+You will receive a status code back, indicating whether or not your query was successful.
+If it is, you may subsequently hit the `/anomaly-scatterplot-data` endpoint.

+###`/anomaly-scatterplot-data`
+You can call the `/anomaly-scatterplot-data` endpoint with a `GET` request.
+You will receive a JSON object back.

+###`/find-peers`
+You can call the `/find-peers` endpoint with a `POST` request that sends an object with two keys:
+* `'target-column'` - this must be a string equal to one of the column names.
+* `'context-column'` - this must be a string equal to one of the column names.

+You will receieve a status code back, indicating whether or not your query was sucessful.
+If it is, you may subsequently hit the `/peer-heatmap-data` endpoint.

+###`/peer-heatmap-data`
+You can call the `/peer-heatmap-data` endpoint with a `GET` request.
+You will receive a JSON object back.

+###`/last-query`
+You can call the `/last-query` endpoint with a `GET` request.
+You will receieve a JSON object back with the following properties:
+* `last_query`
+* `type`
+* `target_column`
+* `context_columns`